Aurora Borealis activity and weather in Arctic Norway

 Daylight 24/7 and the Midnight Sun

-Please read more about how to prepare clothing for the arctic environment on GuideGunnar's Clothing and gears in the arctic environment page.
+Please read "little about clothing" to prepare your clothing for the Arctic environment >>

 The Northern Lights - an magic experience